novelist, writer about town, opinionator, literary journalist, university professor

 follow me on Twitter @TobarWriter

-Héctor Tobar is the author of five books published in fifteen languages, including the critically acclaimed, New York Times bestseller: Deep Down Dark: The Untold Stories of 33 Men Buried in a Chilean Mine and the Miracle That Set Them Free.
+Héctor Tobar is the author of six books published in fifteen languages, including the critically acclaimed, New York Times bestseller: Deep Down Dark: The Untold Stories of 33 Men Buried in a Chilean Mine and the Miracle That Set Them Free.

 Deep Down Dark was adapted into the film The 33, starring Antonio Banderas.

 His short fiction has appeared in Best American Short Stories (2016 and 2022, forthcoming), L.A.
 Noir, Zyzzyva and Slate.

 Héctor is a Professor of English and Chicano/Latino Studies at the University of California, Irvine.
 He's written for The New Yorker, The New York Times Magazine, Harpers, National Geographic, and was a contributing writer for the New York Times opinion pages.
 Héctor has also been also a columnist for the Los Angeles Times and its bureau chief in Buenos Aires and Mexico City.